 If you are planning a trip to Mexico and specifically Huatulco which is located in the Mexican state of Oaxaca, you should not be concerned with safety.

 Huatulco is considered extremely safe, especially in comparison to other areas of Mexico.
-This quiet Mexican city is like visiting a small town in the midwest where people leave their doors open and crime is non-issue.
+This quiet Mexican city is like visiting a small town in the midwest where people leave their doors open and crime is a non-issue.

-The U.S. State Department’s advisory was updated on December 2020 and issued a level 2 travel advisory for the Mexican state of Oaxaca, where Huatulco is located.
+The U.S. State Department’s advisory was updated in February 2023 and issued a level 4 travel advisory for the Mexican state of Oaxaca, where Huatulco is located.

-The only crime you might find in Huatulco is petty crime – Identity theft, pick-pocketing, and the occasional purse snatching.
+The only crime you might find in Huatulco is petty crime including identity theft, pick-pocketing, and the occasional purse snatching.

 Where To Stay In Huatulco